glasgowagreement/site-content/en/faq.md

 ### 7. How can I join the Glasgow Agreement?

-If your organisation wants to sign and commit to the Glasgow Agreement,  you should fill and submit the [contact form](../contact) as well as attend the signature ceremony.
-The ceremony will take place on the 16th November as an online event part of the [_From the Ground Up!_ Conference](https://www.facebook.com/events/1463215500536387/).

-After submited the contact form we will send you a welcomekit and add your email to our communications channels.
+If your organisation wants to sign and commit to the Glasgow Agreement,  you should fill and submit the [contact form](../contact).
+After submitting the contact form we will send you a welcome kit and add your email to our communications channels.

 ## How does it work?